loopbackio/loopback.io/doc/index.md

 permalink: /doc/index.html
 summary: LoopBack is a highly-extensible, open-source Node.js framework that enables you to create dynamic end-to-end REST APIs with little or no coding.
 ---
-{% include see-also.html title="no" content="
+{% include see-also.html title="New to Node.js?" content="
-New to Node.js?
-Read Getting Started with Node for:
+Getting Started with Node for:

 - [Java Developers](http://strongloop.com/strongblog/node-js-java-getting-started/)
 - [Rails Developers](http://strongloop.com/strongblog/node-js-ruby-on-rails-getting-started/)